Tech giants express concern over Singapore plan to fight fake news

 Microblogging site Twitter also shared concerns about Singapore’s plans.

-“No single company, governmental or non-governmental actor, should be the arbiter of truth,” Kathleen Reen, Twitter’s director of Public Policy for Asia Pacific, said.
+“No single company, governmental or non-governmental actor, should be the arbiter of truth,” said Kathleen Reen, Twitter’s director of Public Policy for Asia Pacific.

-A parliamentary panel set up to consider possible measures, including legislation, drew 164 written responses from the public, a record for reactions to such a committee on any issue.

-Many of the examples of fake news, cited in a Singapore government paper on deliberate online falsehoods published in January, came from abroad.
-(Reporting by Fathin Ungku Editing by Jack Kim and Nick Macfie)